 The environment is a criterion used in concrete design.
 How exposed to aggressive chemical deterioration and physical abrasion the concrete will be, is a factor in the concrete mix and the amount of “cover” required to the reinforcing bars.
 Steel reinforcement can be supplied untreated, galvanised, covered with other protective coatings or as stainless steel.

 Concrete can also be used in pre-formed units such as kerb stones or retaining walls.
 The principles of the design mix and reinforcement specification will all still apply.
 Additional on-site checks should be made that the precast units are installed to the manufacturer’s instructions and to the relevant tolerances.

+When constructing with reinforced concrete, it is important to consider the potential environmental impacts.
+Concrete production and installation can have an impact on the environment.
+For example, cement production is a major source of greenhouse gas emissions.
+It is important to consider the environmental impacts and to scrutinise the environjemntal management policies and operational activities of proposed concrete suppliers.

 Examples of concrete codes in use are the British National Annex for Eurocode 2, BS EN 1992 Design of Concrete Structures [18] and the New Zealand Concrete structures standard [19].